 I offered to go first.
 “My dream is to build my business so I can afford an office in mid-town.
 With the company name on the door.”
 I remember some of the other dreams offered that night: one woman wanted to write a book, but she wasn’t sure what to write about.
 Another wanted to grow her fashion design company.
 And another wanted to return to sewing and “make old clothes new again.”

 Then I described the All Grrrls Dream Salon and, much to my delight, the women responded enthusiastically.
 It was as if they’d been looking for such an opportunity and didn’t realize it until I broached the idea.
-First thing next morning, I sent an email laying out the Salon’s purpose, structure, and tone.

 Can Women Follow Their Dreams?

-We met two weeks later and then monthly from September through June for nearly twenty-five years.
+We met two weeks later and then monthly from September through June for twenty-three years.
 During that time, some grrrls dropped out and others were invited in.
 But each woman spoke from her heart about dreams long hidden.
-We offered advice, contacts, and emotional support.
-We laughed like crazy and, yes, we cried.
-And we all knew that it was one for all and all for one.

 Sarah moved on from her fashion design business, landing an amazing job at a large fashion house.
-I changed careers from PR to special education, earning a master’s degree in infant and family development, subsequently working for eighteen years as a special educator.
+I changed careers from PR to special education, earning a master’s degree in infant and family development, working for eighteen years as a special educator.

-It’s Time to Pass the Torch
+It’s Time to Pass the Dream Torch

 And then the COVID pandemic blasted into our lives, turning everything upside down.
 Not able to meet in person, we tried mightily to keep the Salon going on Zoom.
-But it soon became clear that the intimacy we’d learned to count on for twenty-five years just wasn’t there.
+But it soon became clear that the intimacy we’d learned to count on for twenty-three years just wasn’t there.
 We tried to change the format to something less structured and more social, but that didn’t work either.

 Maybe the Salon experience had worked its magic and it was time to let go?
 After all, nothing lasts forever, my husband (and others) reminded me.
 And so we said goodbye to the Salon, a beautiful memory and a reminder of what can be achieved when grrrls make their voices heard.